 Pet memorial suppliers are necessary in the running of a pet cemetery business.
 They can provide you with grave markers, headstones, pet urns, pet caskets and keepsakes.
 These types of businesses may either provide you with stock that you purchase up front, or provide you with models that customers can choose from before purchase.
 Most pet casket providers can offer next day shipping on special orders.

 Word of mouth is one way to get the word out that you've opened a pet cemetery business.
-However, anyone wanting to have a successful business must market themselves in other ways.
+However, anyone who wants to have a successful business must market themselves in other ways.

 Advertise locally through newspapers, radio spots and in free papers.
 It is also important to let local veterinary hospitals, pet shelters and other pet businesses know that you are operating a pet cemetery business.
 Print up professional business cards and brochures to leave at other pet-related businesses to advertise your own business.